rodneyshupe/Cookbook/Recipes/Sides/Glazed-Carrots.rst

 Why this works
 --------------

 - at 183F, carrots will soften but not turn mushy.
--  Cooking carrots sous-vide cooks them in their own juices, packing them with intense carrot flavor.
+- Cooking carrots sous-vide cooks them in their own juices, packing them with intense carrot flavour.
--  Tossing the carrots in the skillet for a couple minutes after cooking glazes them in their reduced juices, enhancing their flavor and appearance
+- Tossing the carrots in the skillet for a couple minutes after cooking glazes them in their reduced juices, enhancing their flavour and appearance

 Make Ahead